 You can access the Preferences window in any of the following ways:

-Choose whether GoToMeeting should launch as soon as you log in to Windows (default setting), or whether it should wait until you open it manually.
+- Start – Choose whether GoToMeeting should launch as soon as you log in to Windows (default setting) or whether it should wait until you open it manually.

-Request that GoToMeeting automatically sign you in to the desktop app by enabling the "Remember me" check box.
+- Sign in – Request that GoToMeeting automatically sign you in to the desktop app by checking the "Remember me" box.
 This will allow you to start and join meetings faster.